benudavis/206A-warehouse-sorting-MPC/README.md

 **EECS/BioE/MechE 106A/206A - Fall 2025**

-Model Predictive Control for robotic manipulation with neural network imitation learning and comprehensive diagnostic tools.
+Model Predictive Control for robotic manipulation with analytical kinematics and comprehensive diagnostic tools.

 ## Team